 The Museum has approximately 350 paintings in its permanent collection.
 This collection varies widely both thematically and stylistically, and although the Museum has several 19th-century paintings, the core of the collection was created after 1950.
 This collection includes work by internationally-recognized artists such as realist Rockwell Kent, expressionist Alma Thomas, and photorealist Ralph Goings.
 The Museum also houses work by important artists associated with Florida and the Tampa Bay region, for example, William Pachner, Jon Corbino, Syd Solomon, and Theo Wujcik.

 Comprising only six works, this small collection has had a major impact both inside and outside the Museum.
-The Museum features Leo Villareal’s site-specific LED light installation Sky (Tampa) on its south façade.
+The Museum features Leo Villareal’s 14,000 square-foot site-specific LED light installation Sky (Tampa) on its south façade.
 Sky (Tampa) is now an iconic fixture in the Tampa skyline.
 The Museum has also organized the mid-career survey No Limit: Janet Biggs (2011-12), which featured both Fade to White and Brightness All Around.
-Finally, the Museum commissioned the multi-media installation No Man City by Jin Shan for its major traveling-exhibition My Generation: Young Chinese Artists (2014-15).
+Finally, the Museum commissioned the multi-media installation No Man City by Jin Shan for its major traveling exhibition, My Generation: Young Chinese Artists (2014-15).